Clouding of consciousness

-Clouding of consciousness (also known as brain fog or mental fog) occurs when a person is slightly less wakeful or aware than normal.
-They are not as aware of time or their surroundings and find it difficult to pay attention.
+Clouding of consciousness, also called brain fog or mental fog, occurs when a person is conscious but slightly less wakeful or aware than normal.
+The term "brain fog" is used to represent a subjective condition of perceived cognitive impairment.
+It is defined as "a phenomenon of fluctuating states of perceived cognitive dysfunction that could have implications in the functional application of cognitive skills in people's participation in daily activities".
+They are less aware of time and their surroundings, and find it difficult to pay attention.
 People describe this subjective sensation as their mind being "foggy".